boristel/karuniadashboardadmin/DEPLOY_COOLIFY.md

 ### Step 4: Deploy
 1. Click **Deploy**.
-2. Nixpacks will build the app (`npm run build`).
-3. Next.js will generate HTML/JS files into the `out` folder.
+2. Docker will:
+    *   Pull Node 22.
+    *   Build the app.
-4. Coolify will serve these files using Nginx.
+    *   Copy files to Nginx.
+    *   Serve on Port 80.

 ---